|Interstate 90 Floating Bridge on|

 Over the past ten years, seven out of ten bridges built have been prestressed or post-tensioned concrete structures.

 WSDOT owns 275 existing painted steel bridges that require routine painting.
 There are also eight steel painted bridges that cross a river into a border state for which WSDOT shares the cost of repainting with the border state.
 Steel bridges typically need to be repainted every 20 to 25 years.

 |SR 433 Columbia River Lewis and|

-There are 15 movable bridges on state highways owned and operated by WSDOT.
+There are 13 movable bridges on state highways owned and operated by WSDOT.
 The department also shares funding responsibility for the maintenance and operations of three additional movable span bridges with Oregon and Idaho.
-Most of these structures are over 50 years old and have obsolete mechanical and electrical systems.
-Over the past 10 years, we have been upgrading these bridges to ensure that the lift spans do not fail and impede either roadway or waterway traffic.
-Sixteen movable bridges have been overhauled with one remaining.
+Most of these structures are over 50 years old and have mechanical and electrical systems that require periodic maintenance and upgrades.

 There are nearly 100 WSDOT owned bridges with timber spans.
 The average age of these bridges is 69 years with the oldest being 94 years old.
 Timber bridges are being continually repaired by state maintenance forces.
 These bridges will be replaced as conditions warrant and funding allows.

 US 101 Bone River - old and new bridge